When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Methodology

-\paragraph{(4) Annotation protocol.} To test the hypotheses in \Cref{tab:hypotheses}, we annotated benchmarks according to the schema in Table~\ref{tab:annotation-schema}.
+\paragraph{(4) Annotation protocol.} To test the hypotheses in \Cref{tab:hypotheses}, we annotated benchmarks according to the schema in \Cref{tab:annotation-schema}.
 Annotations capture: (i) \emph{temporality} (\textit{e.g.,} release date), (ii) \emph{saturation metrics} (\textit{e.g.,} top-5 model scores), (iii) \emph{data quality indicators}, (iv) \emph{task structure} (\textit{e.g.,} input/output format), and (v) \emph{dataset properties} (\textit{e.g.,} curation strategy).
 Annotations were collected through a structured protocol involving 23 researchers with expertise in dataset curation and evaluation.
-Each benchmark was independently annotated and secondarily reviewed under a predefined schema specifying attribute definitions and typing constraints.
-The authors performed a final cross-benchmark consistency audit to resolve remaining ambiguities.
+Each benchmark was independently annotated and secondarily reviewed using a predefined schema, followed by a final cross-benchmark consistency audit to resolve remaining ambiguities.

+\paragraph{Final benchmark set.} Our benchmark selection spans a broad range of evaluation settings, including knowledge and reasoning tasks, multilingual, coding, long-context and factuality benchmarks, and recent agentic tasks.
+The benchmarks vary substantially in age (between 1 and 114 months), scale (from a few to hundreds of thousands of test samples), accessibility, output format, and construction style.
+Overall, the set includes 56 public and 4 private benchmarks, 44 English-only and 16 multilingual benchmarks, 28 closed-ended and 31 open-ended benchmarks, and 14 templated versus 46 non-templated benchmarks (\Cref{fig:saturation_scores_scatter}).